The 2017 Bay Street Bull 30x30 Guide

 Written by David King, Christopher Metler, Ross Vernon Dias, Daniel Macauley, Nicolas Mizera, Anjli Patel and Grace Wei.

 2017 has not had an easy start, but if it’s anything that we’ve learned from all the chaos, it’s that where there is despair, there is also hope.
-In our very first 30X30 guide, we’ve assembled a group of champions who have not only taken charge of their lives, but have made it their mission to do better and challenge the status quo.
+In our very first 30X30 guide, we’ve assembled a group of champions (age 30 or younger) who have not only taken charge of their lives, but have made it their mission to do better and challenge the status quo.
 From FinTech disruptors and social entrepreneurs to sartorial architects and freedom fighters, these inspiring Canadians are our models for a better future; a better now.

 Say hello to Bay Street Bull’s inaugural Class of 2017.
 Browse through the list here: visit a profile directly by clicking on a name below.

 Interview by David King